-6.2.1 Cavitation is caused as a result of absolute pressure dropping below the vapour pressure of the liquid which passes through suction and impeller inlet.
+Cavitation is caused as a result of absolute pressure dropping below the vapour pressure of the liquid which passes through suction and impeller inlet.
 It results in pump vibration and noise, reduces pump discharge and efficiency and causes pump deterioration.
 Performance curves are useful for guidance in making proper selection and to ensure proper operation without cavitation.
 These curves would help to avoid the following at the time of pump selection:

-Heads much higher or lower than those at optimum efficiency.
+Heads much higher or lower than those at optimum efficiency;

-Capacities much lower than capacity at peak efficiency.
+Capacities much lower than capacity at peak efficiency;

-Suction lifts abnormally higher, or net positive suction heads (NPSH) lower than the rated for the pump.
+Suction lifts abnormally higher, or net positive suction heads (NPSH) lower than the rated for the pump; and